6.54. kink/io/FILE¶

 target

-`readlink` fetches the target path of the symbolic link on `Link_path`.
+`readlink` fetches the target path of the symbolic link named `Link_path`.

 Config methods: